 The bar for late-stage colon cancer patients has been set at a whopping 1.4-month increase in survival.
-This incremental improvement by Bayer and Onyx Pharmaceuticals' (NAS: ONXX) regorafenib is nothing to get excited about, but it should be enough to get the drug on the market; patients that didn't get the drug only lived five months, so it's meaningful, just not spectacular.
+The incremental improvement by Bayer and Onyx Pharmaceuticals' (NAS: ONXX) regorafenib is nothing to get excited about, but it should be enough to get the drug on the market; patients that didn't get the drug during the trial only lived five months, so it's meaningful, just not spectacular.

-- Side effects matter, a little.
-Even if all of the above were equal, perifosine might have a chance to beat regorafenib in the side-effect category.
+Even if all of the above were equal, perifosine might have a chance to beat regorafenib in the side effect category.
 Regorafenib caused a series of adverse events including sores on the hands and feet and gastrointestinal problems.
-I don't think they'll be enough to keep regorafenib off the market -- survival usually trumps side effects for cancer drugs -- but they may sway doctors from the drug if something works just as well, but with a cleaner side-effect profile.
+I don't think they'll be enough to keep regorafenib off the market -- survival usually trumps side effects for cancer drugs -- but they may sway doctors away from the drug if something works just as well and has a cleaner side-effec t profile.

-Beating regorafenib is important for perifosine's commercial success, but the number-one concern for Aeterna Zentaris' and Keryx's investors should be whether the drug passes its clinical trial.
+Beating regorafenib is important for perifosine's commercial success, but the No. 1 concern for Aeterna Zentaris and Keryx's investors should be whether the drug passes its clinical trial.
 Doing that and getting on the market will be enough to generate some revenue and drive the value of the companies.

-While you're waiting for the perifosine results, take a look at a healthcare stock Motley Fool co-founder David Gardner believes is the next rule-breaking multi-bagger.
-Get the free report, available for a limited time only, by clicking here.
+While you're waiting for the perifosine results, take a look at a health-care stock Motley Fool co-founder David Gardner believes is the next rule-breaking multibagger.
+Get the free report, available for a limited time, by clicking here.